lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 ```
 python3 main.py --cifar_path ${DATA_DIR}/cifar10
-      --checkpoint_path ${RESULT_DIR} --epochs 10
+      --checkpoint_path ${RESULT_DIR} --epochs 5
 ```

-This command will execute `main.py`, which starts a training run of a specified model.
+This command will execute `main.py`, which starts a training run.
-Since no model is specified, it will train the default model, `vgg16`, for 10 epochs using the dataset that we uploaded to the bucket.
+Since no model is specified, it will use the default model, `vgg16`, for 5 epochs using the dataset that we uploaded to the bucket.

 ### Step 3: Send code to run on Watson Studio!